jsonzilla/UTL/docs/module_bit.md

 - Type-safe enum bitflags

 > [!Note]
-> Significant part of this module gets added into the standard library with **C++20** `<bits>`, all such function provide similar API to allow for a seamless transition.
+> Significant part of this module gets added into the standard library with **C++20** `<bits>`, all such functions provide similar API to allow for a seamless transition.
 The only difference is that `std` requires inputs to be unsigned, while `bit` works on both signed & unsigned.

 ## Definitions